hashicorp/terraform-provider-azurerm/website/docs/guides/features-block.html.markdown

 The `log_analytics_workspace` block supports the following:

 * `permanently_delete_on_destroy` - (Optional) Should the `azurerm_log_analytics_workspace` be permanently deleted (e.g. purged) when destroyed?
 Defaults to `true`.

 ---

+The `managed_disk` block supports the following:

+* `no_downtime_resize` (Optional) Specifies if no-downtime resizes are enabled for the Managed Disk.
+Feature is currently in public preview and needs to be opted in.
+More information can be found in [Resize without downtime (preview) documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/expand-disks#resize-without-downtime-preview) Defaults to `false`.

+---